atewari-bot/drone-image-classification/README.md

 ### 1. Business Understanding

   **Research Question**

-  How can drone detection in images using computer vision techniques enhance:
+  How can drone detection in images using computer vision techniques enhance below applications?

     * Security
     * Surveillance